GaloisInc/saw-script/doc/manual/manual.md

 `oneptr_update_func : String -> LLVMType -> Term -> CrucibleSetup ()`.

-`oneptr_update_func n ty f` specifies the behavior of a function that takes a single pointer (with printable name given by `n`) to memory containing a value of type `ty` and mutates the contents of that memory.
+`oneptr_update_func n ty f` specifies the behavior of a function that takes a single pointer (with a printable name given by `n`) to memory containing a value of type `ty` and mutates the contents of that memory.
 The specification asserts that the contents of this memory after execution are equal to the value given by the application of `f` to the value in that memory before execution.